fweig/xpu/README.md

 ## Introduction

-`xpu` is a tiny C++ library (< 5000 LOC) that provides a unified interface to run kernels on CPU, CUDA, HIP and SYCL.
+`xpu` is a tiny C++ library  that provides a unified interface to run kernels on CPU, CUDA, HIP and SYCL.
 It is designed to be used in conjunction with a device library that is compiled for CPU, CUDA and HIP.
 The device library is created by compiling a subset of the sources as device code.
 The device library is then linked against the host code.
 The host code can then call kernels on CPU or GPU.

 ---